ibm-cloud-docs/Backup/faqs.md

 You must remember your encryption password.
 Your data can't be restored without your password.
 If you lose your password, you can't get your data back.
 {: important}

-Compression ratios allow for zero compression to a maximum ratio compression that, depending on file type, might be compressed anywhere from 20 percent to 30 percent.
+Compression ratios allow for zero compression to a maximum ratio compression that, depending on file type, might be compressed anywhere from 20% to 30%.

 ## What information is stored with system state backups?
 {: faq}